 Nursing graduate programs include coursework in advanced medical topics and commonly require a thesis.
 Graduate Nursing programs include certificates in nursing, masters in nursing and doctorate nursing degrees.
 With the use of simple search parameters, GradSchools.com can help prospective nursing students find graduate programs and accredited schools.
 One of the ways to search is by program level.

-Masters in Nursing Graduate Programs: Graduate Nursing degree programs include a Master of Science in Nursing (MSN) degrees., and BSN-MSN program options.
-A master's degree in nursing qualifies a nurse to advance into a number of jobs, including nurse practitioner, certified clinical nurse specialist, certified nurse anesthetist or certified nurse midwife.
+Graduate Nursing degree programs include a Master of Science in Nursing (MSN) degrees, and BSN-MSN program options.
+A masters degree in nursing qualifies a nurse to advance into a number of jobs, including nurse practitioner, certified clinical nurse specialist, certified nurse anesthetist or certified nurse midwife.
 An MSN program may take 18 to 24 months to complete and often builds on the core foundational courses of a BSN degree program.
 These programs typically allow students to choose a concentration, such as gerontology or acute care.
-Review options such as Master of Science in Nursing (MSN) in Case Management, Master of Science in Nursing-Clinical Nurse Leader and Masters Nursing Programs.
+Review options such as Master of Science in Nursing (MSN) in Case Management, Master of Science in Nursing-Clinical Nurse Leader and Masters Degree in Nursing Programs.